+Interactive Measure Energy Savings

-Interaction of energy savings is accounted for as appropriate.
+Interaction of energy savings is accounted for specific measures as appropriate.
 For all other measures, interaction of energy savings is zero.

 For Residential New Construction, the interaction of energy savings is accounted for in the home energy rating tool that compares the efficient building to the baseline or reference building and calculates savings.